ansys/pyhps/doc/source/examples/ex_lsdyna_job.rst

 .. _example_lsdyna_job:

-LS-DYNA Job Submission
+LS-DYNA job submission
 ======================

 This example shows how to submit an LS-DYNA job to HPS.
 Once submitted, minimal job information are serialized to a JSON file ``rep_job.json``.
-This mimics what an application would need to store in order to subsequently monitor the job and download results.
+This mimics what an app would need to store to subsequently monitor the job and download results.

 The job consists of two tasks: